 BS: Why did you pick the name Thursday?

-so commonplace that it's really hard to derive any notion of sound or meaning.
+commonplace that it's really hard to derive any notion of sound or meaning.
 It's just kind of anonymous.
-At the
+At the same time,

 BS: Why was "Counting 5-4-3-2-1" chosen as the first single?

-we tried to write a single and it didn't really work out.
+write a single and it didn't really work out.
 The way we write, we just write what feels right.
-If there's
+If there's something that someone

 cared about and it gets kind of sacrificed to the world of radio.